 Brothers BBQ in New Windsor has entered the live music scene with purpose and a bit of an attitude, specializing in the edgy blues, soul, roots/rock, jazz and fusion in which Orange County is surprisingly rich.
 Orange County’s veritable army of gifted blues and blues/rock guitarists is featured frequently here, in this nicely outfitted live room with a small-but-professional stage and a nice sound rig.
 And there’s barbecue, which most people like.
-There’s an open mic every Wednesday night, with local and national acts on the weekends.
 (845) 534-4227; www.thebrothersbarbecue.com.

 2 Alices Coffee Lounge

 117 Broadway, Newburgh